KrystalZhang612/pets-gallery-app/README.md

 # PetsGalleryApp
-A SwiftUI video-based application with AVPlayer and the Pexels API that is full of cute pets videos.
+A SwiftUI video-based application with AVPlayer and the Pexels API that is full of various cute pets videos in 5 categories.
 The App contains different components and views, with JSON data, JSON data conversion into a custom SwiftUI model, API is called asynchronously, and also uses AVPlayer (from AVKit) to integrate the media player.
+I built this App for my crush Jason Yu as his birthday gift.